Huegoxaga/notes/python/README.md

-list.count(object)#It returns how many times an item occurs in the list list.index(object)#It returns the first index of the item, ValueError if not find. list.pop(index)#It returns the element according the index and remove the element from the existing list.
+list.count(object)#It returns how many times an item occurs in the list list.index(object)#It returns the first index of the item, ValueError if not find. list.pop(index)#It returns the element according the index and remove the element from the existing list. list.copy() # It return a new copy of the list, instead of a reference
 ```

 #### List Operators